DefTruth/lite.ai.toolkit/README.md

 ---

-*Lite.AI.ToolKit* 🚀🚀🌟: A lite C++ toolkit of awesome AI models which contains *[70+](https://github.com/DefTruth/lite.ai.toolkit/tree/main/docs/hub/lite.ai.toolkit.hub.onnx.md)* models now.
+*Lite.AI.ToolKit* 🚀🚀🌟: A lite `C++` toolkit of awesome AI models which contains *[70+](https://github.com/DefTruth/lite.ai.toolkit/tree/main/docs/hub/lite.ai.toolkit.hub.onnx.md)* models now.
 It's a collection of personal interests.
-Such as YOLOX, YOLOP, YOLOR, YoloV5, YoloV4, DeepLabV3, ArcFace, etc. *Lite.AI.ToolKit* based on *[onnxruntime](https://github.com/microsoft/onnxruntime)* by default.
+Such as RVM, YOLOX, YOLOP, YOLOR, YoloV5, DeepLabV3, ArcFace, etc. *Lite.AI.ToolKit* based on *[ONNXRuntime C++](https://github.com/microsoft/onnxruntime)* by default.
 I do have plans to reimplement it with *[ncnn](https://github.com/Tencent/ncnn)* and *[MNN](https://github.com/alibaba/MNN)*, but not coming soon.
+Currently, I mainly consider its ease of use.
+Developers who need higher performance support can optimize based on the `C++` implementation and `ONNX` files provided by this repo~ If you have a new model that you want to add to this repo, welcome to open a `PR`~ 👏👋

 ---